IrishIRL/ansible-infrastructure-deployment-course-work/backup_restore.md

     duplicity --no-encryption full /home//backup/influxdb/ rsync://IrishIRL@backup.yolo.live//home/IrishIRL/influxdb/

 # To restore the backup you will need to delete existing telegraf database first.
-It also makes sense to stop the Telegraf service so that it doesn't recreate the database before you could restore it:
+# It also makes sense to stop the Telegraf service so that it doesn't recreate the database before you could restore it:
-# Logically it should work, but I get some sort of strange error, will look at it more later...
+# PS. service telegraf start/ stop could require higher priveledges, so you may need to use those commands with sudo.

     su backup
     duplicity --no-encryption restore rsync://IrishIRL@backup.yolo.live//home/IrishIRL/influxdb/ /home/backup/restore